andressp05/Hypermedia/backend/documentation.md

 - **Client-server**: The client and the server are separated in our application.
 Infact the client uses static html pages to display the information to the user, these information are gathered with javascript fetches operated by the scripts inside the static pages that call the web services reachable through the `/api` address.
 - **Statless**: Because the server is not storing anything about past client's requests.
 - **Uniform interface**: Because we used different URIs for different resources with the same pattern.
 We used different HTTP method to fulfill different type of request related to the same resource and used different HTTP status based on the type of response.
+Also every message sent is self-descriptive.
-- **Layered system**: Despite we used only one layer the client can not tell if it is connecting to the end server or to a proxy.
+- **Layered system**: Despite we used only one layer, the client can not tell if it is connecting to the end server or to a proxy.

 We didn't follow these REST principles:
 - **Cacheable**: Because we didn't had the need to cache anything server side.